Posted by officer On December 15, 2019

-My third novel, Uncle Joe Is Dead, was released November 16.
+My third novel, Uncle Joe Is Dead, was released in 2018.
 You can get either a hard copy or e-book through Amazon, Barnes and Noble or Kindle.

 My editor, the scholar and gentleman, James R. Sodon has urged me to write a few words about the book.
 I thought I was done when I wrote the two-hundred plus pages that are in the book.
 I guess I am supposed to tell you the inside story about Uncle Joe Is Dead and about writing the book.

 The title of the book was the message I received from one of my good friends when his great uncle Joe died.
 I remembered it because I thought Uncle Joe would go on forever.
 His uncle was a good and generous guy who some would have called a hoarder, but I would call a collector of over stocked merchandise.
 Since I too am a collector of stuff that others discard and from second-hand stores, I understood Uncle Joe’s interest.
 I like to think of us as pioneers in reuse technology or, if you prefer, dumpster divers work too.

 Bill Sharpe explains why he wrote the BearhounD stories

 This was the first BearhounD story I wrote down.
 It was not the first BearhounD story that I told my four-year old daughter and her four-year old friends.
 The whole BearhounD story started one summer afternoon when I was working in the yard.
 Sondra had two friends over and they decided that they would “help” me.